AlessioDiPretoro/CapsoneEpicode/README.md

 1. Clone the repository: `git clone https://github.com/AlessioDiPretoro/CapsoneEpicode.git`
 2. Navigate to the project directory: `cd CapsoneEpicode`
 3. Open the project in Visual Studio.
-4. Configure the connection string in the `appsettings.json` file.
+4. Configure the connection string in the `Web.config` file

-## Running the Application
+5. Create your firt migration and update database for create the database.

-1. Ensure the startup project is set to `CapstoneEpicode.Web`.
+6. Configure you email provider info in the `_Mailer.cs` file.
-2. Press F5 or start the application from Visual Studio.
+7. On the database manual create the user with roles Admin and SuperAdmin.

-The application should be accessible at [https://localhost:5001](https://localhost:5001).
+8. Enyoi it.

 ## Controller Functions